Choosing a nursery for your child.

 At Lilliput Day Nursery we provide a range of activities that meet the needs of children of all ages and abilities.
 We ask that you share your children’s particular interests with us so that we can cater for their individual needs.

 Our experienced staff provide age and ability appropriate activities following the children’s interests.
-We are moving away from plastic toys and towards open ended, natural and recycled resources that encourage and inspire the children’s curiosity and imagination.
+We are moving away from plastic toys and towards open ended, natural and recycled resources that encourage and inspire the children’s natural curiosity and imagination.

 We have a beautiful dedicated baby room and an awe inspiring free flow area for our 2 – 5 year olds.